CharlesB91/harry-potter-quiz/README.md

 - Finally an area where the user could save their scores and have a scoreboard with highest scores for different users using a remote storage solution.

 ## Testing

+- This page has been through extensive testing via google chrome developer tools so that any user using desktop, tablet, mobile device will have a great experience seeing all the visual and text content but also easily navigate through the site.